 SQL Server Configuration Manager Help > SQL Server logs certain system events and user-defined events to the SQL Server error log and the Microsoft Windows application log.
 Both logs automatically timestamp all recorded events.
 Use the information in the SQL Server error log to troubleshoot problems related to SQL Server.
 The Windows application log provides an overall picture of events that occur on the Windows operating system, as well as events in SQL Server and SQL Server Agent.
 Use the Windows Event Viewer to view the Windows application log and to filter the information.
 For example, you can filter events, such as information, warning, error, success audit, and failure audit. □ Comparing Error and Application Log Output You can use both the SQL Server error log and the Windows application log to identify the cause of problems.
 For example, while monitoring the SQL Server error log, you may encounter error messages that do not contain cause information.
 By comparing the dates and times for events between these logs, you can narrow the list of probable causes.
 The SQL Server Management Studio Log File Viewer lets you integrate SQL Server, SQL Server Agent, and the Windows logs into a single list, making it easy to understand related server events and SQL Server events.
 For more information, see the topic "Log File Viewer" in SQL Server Books Online. ■ In This Section Topic Description Viewing the SQL Server Contains information about the SQL Server error log Error Log and how to view it.
-Viewing the Windows Contains information about the Windows application Application Log log and how to view it. © 2006 Microsoft Corporation.
+Viewing the Windows Contains information about the Windows application Application Log log and how to view it. ^{© 2010} Microsoft Corporation.
 All rights reserved.
 SQL Server Configuration Manager Help Viewing the SQL Server Error Log

 SQL Server Configuration Manager Help > Monitoring the Error Logs > View the SQL Server error log to ensure that processes have completed successfully (for example, backup and restore operations, batch commands, or other scripts and processes).
-This can be helpful to detect any current or potential problem areas, including automatic recovery messages (particularly if an instance of SQL Server has been stopped and restarted), kernel messages, and so on.
+This can be helpful to detect any current or potential problem areas, including automatic recovery messages (particularly if an instance of SQL Server has been stopped and restarted), kernel messages, or other server-level error messages.
 View the SQL Server error log by using SQL Server Management Studio or any text editor.
 By default, the error log is located at Program Files\Microsoft SQL Server\MSSQL.n\MSSQL\LOG\ERRORLOG and ERRORLOG.n files.
-A new error log is created each time an instance of SQL Server is started, although the sp\cycle\errorlog system stored procedure can be used to cycle the error log files without having to restart the instance of SQL Server.
+A new error log is created each time an instance of SQL Server is started, although the sp_cycle_errorlog system stored procedure can be used to cycle the error log files without having to restart the instance of SQL Server.
 Typically, SQL Server retains backups of the previous six logs and gives the most recent log backup the extension .1, the second most recent the extension .2, and so on.
 The current error log has no extension.
-To view the SQL Server error log SQL Server Management Studio To cycle the SQL Server error log Transact\SQL SQL Server Configuration Manager Help Viewing the Windows Application Log
+SQL Server Configuration Manager Help Viewing the Windows Application Log